 If you work on a full-time basis, you can make use of the target ‘flexible work hours’.
 This is not possible for part-time employees.
 The usual working week of a full-time employee consists of 40 hours (5x8), which makes for 96 additional hours of leave on an annual basis.
 The Optional Model allows you to take up these 96 hours to shorten your working week.
 Two possibilities are open to you in this context:

 - You may decide to work 38 hours a week.
 This means that you cannot take up the 96 hours of additional leave.
 You need to make arrangements with your immediate supervisor regarding the flexible work hours.
 For example, you may agree to work until 15:15 instead of 17:15 on Fridays.

 - You decide to work 36 hours a week.
 This means that you cannot take up the 96 hours of additional leave and that you have to give up 96 hours of leave per annum.
 You need to make arrangements with your immediate supervisor regarding the flexible work hours.
 For example, you may agree to work until 12:30 each Friday instead of until 5:15.
 It is not possible to work 4x9 hours.
 This arrangement is not permitted.
 The maximum number of work hours per day is 8.

-Your arrangements with your immediate supervisor regarding flexible work hours need to cover the entire calendar year of 2017.
+Your arrangements with your immediate supervisor regarding flexible work hours are being made right after the activation of the Optional Model and need to cover the entire calendar year.

 If you wish to make use of the target ‘flexible work hours’, your request will be approved unless compelling business operational reasons preclude this.
 The confirmation email you receive after you have registered your hours in the KAT web application contains a form for you and your superior to write down and register the arrangements.
 This form has to be submitted to the Servicedesk Human Resources.